 ANTH201 Cultural Anthropology ANTH247 Language and Culture PSY341 Psychology and Culture C/AM 201 Introduction to Canadian Studies PLSC 101 Government and Politics in the Modern World PLSC271 Introduction to International Relations EGEO312 Economic Geography (If you don’t plan to study abroad, this EGEO312 course can do double duty as a 300 level social science course in the IB program.
 Note the EGEO 201 prerequisite is waived for IB students)

 Applying for Graduation

 There is no need to first consult your faculty advisor before requesting your Major Evaluation from the department.
 The Department Manager, not your advisor, approves your Major Evaluation needed to graduate.
 Faculty advisors are available if needed for help planning remaining coursework.

-After the department reviews and completes your Major Evaluation in Degree Works they will notify you via email that you can now turn in your Degree Application to the Registrar's office, form link below.
+After the department reviews and completes your Major Evaluation in Degree Works, they will notify you via email that you can turn in your Degree Application to the Registrar's office, using the link below.
 Please keep in mind during busy times it may take up to 10 working days for Major evaluations to be completed.

 When you submit the required Degree Application Form to the Registrar's office, they will bill your student account for the required application fee.